-Deferred remuneration remains at risk, and can be adjusted downwards at the discretion of the Board until the vesting date.
+Deferred remuneration remains at risk, and can be adjusted downwards at the discretion of the Board until the vesting date (and the end of the 1 year restriction for the CEO performance rights).

-UK MRTs who do not meet the 'de minimis' rule7 are eligible to participate in ANZ's incentive plans where applicable for their role, and payments will be made in accordance with the Code requirements as below (for performance years beginning on or after 1 October 2016), depending on what type of MRT they are:
+UK MRTs who do not meet the 'de minimis' rule8 are eligible to participate in ANZ's incentive plans where applicable for their role, and payments will be made in accordance with the Code requirements as below (for performance years beginning on or after 1 October 2017), depending on what type of MRT they are:

-4 A face value methodology is used to determine the number of performance rights allocated to the CEO and ExCo.
-2017 performance rights granted in 2018 are divided into two tranches: Tranche 1 (75%) ANZ TSR relative to a select financial services comparator group and Tranche 2 (25%) ANZ TSR against ANZ Compound Annual Growth Rate (CAGR) TSR target set by the Board.
+5 A face value methodology is used to determine the number of performance rights allocated to the CEO and ExCo.
+2018 performance rights granted in November/December 2018 are divided into two tranches: Tranche 1 (75%) ANZ Total Shareholder Return (TSR) relative to a select financial services comparator group and Tranche 2 (25%) ANZ TSR against ANZ Compound Annual Growth Rate (CAGR) TSR target set by the Board.

-5 Deferred share rights for the CRO, instead of performance rights, to ensure greater impartiality and independence of this role.
+6 Deferred share rights for the CRO, instead of performance rights, to ensure greater impartiality and independence of this role

-6 For Senior Executives, unless the Board determines otherwise, this will be delivered as 50% shares (or share rights) and 50% hurdled performance rights (subject to ANZ TSR relative to a select financial services comparator group).
-7 Certain requirements of the UK's PRA Remuneration Code relating to the structure of an individual's remuneration do not apply to a UK MRT who meets the 'de minimis' rule.
-This is where variable is less than 33% of total remuneration and total remuneration is less than GBP 500,000.
+7 For Senior Executives, unless the Board determines otherwise, this will be delivered as 50% shares (or share rights) and 50% hurdled performance rights (subject to ANZ TSR relative to a select financial services comparator group).

-(a) MRT - PRA Senior Manager 8 (b) MRT - Risk Manager 9 (c) MRT - Not (a) or (b) Deferred Amount emuneration equal to or greater emuneration less then GBP 500 - Equity / Cash The deferred and non-defe remaining amount in cash. rred portion will be paid at leas t 50% in equity with the Vesting Period for deferred portion 7 years from award with no vesting until 3 years after award - vesting no faster than pro-rata at the end of each year on and after the 3 rd year.
-5 years from award - vesting no faster than pro- rata at the end of each year.
-3 years from award - vesting no faster than pro- rata at the end of each year.
+(a) MRT - PRA Senior Manager 9 (b) MRT - Risk Manager 10 (c) MRT - Not (a) or (b) Deferred Amount At least 60% for variable remuneration equal to or greater than GBP 500,000.
+At least 40% for variable remuneration less then GBP 500,000.
+Equity / Cash The deferred and non-defe remaining amount in cash. rred portion will be paid at leas t 50% in equity with the Vesting Period for deferred portion 7 years from award with no vesting until 3 years after award - vesting no faster than prorata at the end of each year on and after the 3 rd year.
+5 years from award - vesting no faster than prorata at the end of each year.
+3 years from award - vesting no faster than prorata at the end of each year.
 Vesting Period for non-deferred portion Vests immediately at grant.
-Retention Period for deferred and non-deferred portion Equity (both deferred and non-deferred) will be subject to a Retention Period of: (a) for the performance year beginning on 1 October 2016, 6 months from vesting; and (b) for performance years beginning on or after 1 October 2017, 12 months from vesting.
+Retention Period for deferred and non-deferred portion Equity (both deferred and non-deferred) will be subject to a Retention Period of 12 months from vesting.
 Malus All unvested awards are subject to reduction, including to zero, using malus.
 Clawback All vested awards will be subject to recovery using clawback.
 Clawback Period 7 years from award.
 Can be increased to at least 10 years in certain circumstances.
-10 7 years from award.
+11 7 years from award.